cemenenkoff/qsnake/README.md

 16. Run `pip install -r requirements.txt` to install all dependencies on your activated virtual environment.

-17. Once everything is installed, run `python environment.py` to test if you can play the game manually.
+17. Once everything is installed, run `python explore.py -c config.json` to test if you can play the game manually.

-18. Next, run `python agent.py` to see if the agent is able to play the game.
+18. Next, change specify `"human": true run` in config.json, save it, and then run  `python explore.py -c config.json` again, this time to see if the agent is able to play the game.

-19. Let the agent run to the end and check that **plotting.py** is able to produce a graph.
+19. Let the agent run to the end and check that **plotting.py** is able to produce a graph of the agent's learning curve.

-20. Have fun experimenting with the code.
+20. Play with a few settings in config.json and re-run `python explore.py` to see how the changes affect the agent's behavior.

+21. OPTIONAL: If you were bold enough to install Ghostscript, try saving game frames as eps files.

+22. OPTIONAL: Try converting the saved eps files into png and then into a gif.
+Note that you can do this all at once by specifying `"save_for_gif": true` and `"make_gif": true` in config.json.

-21. If you are brand new to reinforcement learning, I would recommend reading through **environment.py** before **agent.py**.
+23. If you are brand new to reinforcement learning, I would recommend reading through **environment.py** before **agent.py**.

 ____